mkanin/MatricesMultiplication/README.md

 # MatricesMultiplication
-This is a program for getting results of matrices multiplication by using different approaches.
+This is a program for getting results of matrices multiplication by using the different approaches.